JAdraz/core_midproject/README.md

 ## Introduction

-This is my Bootcamp Mid Project where I created a dashboard about COVID-19 in Germany.
+This is my Bootcamp Mid Project where I created a dashboard about COVID-19 in Germany and Venezuela.
 It is my first real project since I jumped into data analytics field.
 You are going to find how I did it and the goals that was setted at then end of it.
 I hope you like it 🤟

 ## Goals